puppetlabs/puppet-instruqt-tracks/install-and-explore-the-puppet-agent-on-linux/01-install-the-puppet-agent-on-a-node/assignment.md

 slug: install-the-puppet-agent-on-a-node
 id: kvex76zt0maw
 type: challenge
-title: "Install the Puppet Agent on a Node \U0001F4BB"
+title: "Install the Puppet agent on a node \U0001F4BB"
 teaser: Start off by installing the Puppet agent on a fresh node.
 notes:
 - type: text